 General FAQs

-We accept all major credit cards, Paypal, and offer buy now pay later options through Klarna.
+We accept all major credit cards (debit cards with major credit card symbol), Venmo, Paypal, and Paypal Pay Later allowing you to pay in installments.
 You'll make your payment through a secure third party payment gateway that is part of our intake form.
 Payment is due up front for all services.
 We do not invoice or bill you or 3rd parties.

 Our company is led by a former multi-state insurance adjuster with more than 10 years experiencing adjusting complex auto claims and negotiating and settling total losses.

-Once we have your intake form and payment, our research process and report preparation is ready generally in 24-48 hours.
+Once we have your intake form and payment, our research process and report preparation is ready generally within a few business days or less.
 Some situations are more challenging and thus may take a bit longer.
-If you've signed up for one of our concierge services we'll start the process immediately follow receipt of your intake information and payment.
-The research and reporting will take the same 24-48 hours (typically), and we negotiating with the insurance company usually takes a few days.
-In many cases (not all) we have a agreed up settlement in less that 5 business days or so.
+If you've signed up for one of our concierge services we'll start the process immediately following the receipt of your intake information and payment.
+If we're negotiating with the insurance company that usually takes a few days beyond the readiness of the valuation report.
+In many cases (not all) we have a agreed to a settlement in about five business days or so.
 We'll keep you informed through the process.

 There is not currently a nationally recognized uniform standard for auto appraisers.
 There are several private companies who offer education, accreditation, and more for a fee.
 Autopraisal does not currently pay for any private certifications.
 Our experience and unbiased independent work and industry leading tools speaks for itself.
 Our appraisal reports follow USPAP standards.